JiabaoYao/UB-CSE-555/README.md

 6. Due to different videos have different number of frames, we add paddings to transfer all video matrices to the same structure for trainging.

 ### 2.3 Dataset and loader
-1. Data source:
+1. Dataset source:
 All dataset with paddings:
 > dataset_all_padding_new.npz

 All dataset without paddings:
 > dataset_all_new.npz

-2. Data loader
+2. Dataset loader
 `dataset_loader.py` contains the integrated Dataset ([N, 2]) definition and a loader function.
 Use the loader as model input.

 How to use it?